- The version names contain beta (e.g. v2beta3).

 VolumeSnapshotClass allows you to specify different attributes belonging to a

 VolumeSnapshot.
-These attibutes may differ among snapshots taken from the same volume on the storage system and therefore cannot be expressed by using the same
+These attributes may differ among snapshots taken from the same volume on the storage system and therefore cannot be expressed by using the same

 StorageClass of a